OSUSecLab/elfuzz/docker_readme.md

 ### Conducting RQ4 experiments

 Currently, we haven't automated the RQ4 experiments.
-You will need to manually run them with assitance of some scripts.
+You will need to manually run them with assistance of some scripts.

 #### The SQLite experiment